sanagama/vscode-mssql/README.md

         },
         {
             // connection 2
-            // You are prompted for a password when you choose this connection from the picklist "server": "mytestserver2.database.windows.net",
+            // Password (required) is not present.
+You are prompted for a password when you choose this connection from the picklist.
+            // Database (optional) is not present.
+Default depends on server configuration, typically 'master'.
+            "server": "mytestserver2.database.windows.net",
             "user": "sanagama"
         },
         {
-            // more connections...
+            // more connections here...
         }
     ]
 }